 If you're a non-U.S. citizen, the GA DDS will apply an additional fee to your application if:

 - Your immigration documents have an expiration date.
 You will be issued a GA state ID card with an identical expiration to your immigration documents up to 5 years.

 - You're a lawful permanent resident, recipient of asylum, or refugee and your immigration documents do NOT have expiration dates.
-The GA DDS will issue you a Georgia ID card valid for 5 years.
+The GA DDS will issue you a Georgia ID card valid for the lessor of: the rime of your authorized stay in the U.S or 5 years.